MicrosoftDocs/architecture-center/docs/patterns/choreography-content.md

 ### Design

 The business transaction is processed in a sequence through multiple hops.
-Each hop has a message bus and the respective business service.
+Each hop is sharing a single message bus among all the business services.

-When a client sends a delivery request through an HTTP endpoint, the Ingestion service receives it, raises an operation event, and sends it to a message bus.
-The bus invokes the subscribed business service and sends the event in a POST request.
-On receiving the event, the business service can complete the operation with success, failure, or the request can time out.
-If successful, the service responds to the bus with the Ok status code, raises a new operation event, and sends it to the message bus of the next hop.
+When a client sends a delivery request through an HTTP endpoint, the Ingestion service receives it, and convert this into a message, and then publishes it to the shared message bus.
+The bus invokes the subscribed business services and sends the message in a POST request.
+On receiving the message, the business service can complete the operation with success, failure, or the request can time out.
+If successful, the service responds to the bus with the Ok status code, raises a new operation message, and sends it to the message bus.
 In case of a failure or time-out, the service reports failure by sending the BadRequest code to the message bus that sent the original POST request.
 The message bus retries the operation based on a retry policy.
 After that period expires, message bus flags the failed operation and further processing of the entire request stops.

 This workflow continues until the entire request has been processed.

 The design uses multiple message buses to process the entire business transaction.
+[Microsoft Azure Service Bus](/azure/service-bus-messaging) and [Microsoft Azure Event Grid](/azure/event-grid/) are composed to provide with the messaging service platform for this design.
+The app is deployed on [Azure Container Apps](/azure/container-apps/) hosting [Azure Functions](/azure/azure-functions/functions-container-apps-hosting/) for ingestion, and apps handling [event-driven processing](/azure/container-apps/scale-app?pivots=azure-cli#custom) that executes the business logic.

-[Microsoft Azure Event Grid](/azure/event-grid/) provides the messaging service.
-The app is deployed in an [Azure Kubernetes Service (AKS)](/azure/aks/) cluster with [two containers in the same pod](https://kubernetes.io/docs/tasks/access-application-cluster/communicate-containers-same-pod-shared-volume/#creating-a-pod-that-runs-two-containers).
-One container runs the [ambassador](./ambassador.yml) that interacts with Event Grid while the other runs a business service.
+> If you are planning to deploy this into another compute service such as [AKS](/azure/aks/) pub-sub pattern application boilplate could be implemented with [two containers in the same pod](https://kubernetes.io/docs/tasks/access-application-cluster/communicate-containers-same-pod-shared-volume/#creating-a-pod-that-runs-two-containers).
+One container runs the [ambassador](./ambassador.yml) that interacts with your message bus of preference while the another executes the business logic.
 The approach with two containers in the same pod improves performance and scalability.
 The ambassador and the business service share the same network allowing for low latency and high throughput.

-To avoid cascading retry operations that might lead to multiple efforts, only Event Grid retries an operation instead of the business service.
+To avoid cascading retry operations that might lead to multiple efforts, only messaging services should retry an operation instead of the business service.
 It flags a failed request by sending a messaging to a [dead letter queue (DLQ)](/azure/service-bus-messaging/service-bus-dead-letter-queues).

 The business services are idempotent to make sure retry operations don't result in duplicate resources.
 For example, the Package service uses upsert operations to add data to the data store.